UPC Insurance Review

 - With 3/5 stars in 2023, UPC is an average insurance company.

 - Read UPC reviews, complaints and prices before you buy.

 UPC Insurance is an insurance company specializing in homeowners insurance.
 Also known as United Property and Casualty, the company has been in business since 1999.
 In 2018, subsidiary Journey Insurance was launched to further their home and commercial property offerings, though the division of these companies is rather unclear as claims still go through UPC.

 UPC Insurance currently writes policies in 12 U.S. states, primarily along the Gulf Coast and eastern seaboard.
 The company’s vision is to be “the premier provider of property insurance in catastrophe exposed areas,” catering to coastal areas in which other insurers may be reticent to write policies.
 Find out more about the company in our review, which includes information on UPC's coverage options and third-party ratings.

 JD Power Rating — N/A: J.D.
 Power does not currently have a rating assessing UPC Insurance's customer satisfaction.

-NAIC Rating — Below average: The National Association of Insurance Commissioners (NAIC) received more customer complaints than average regarding UPC Insurance.
+NAIC Rating — Poor: The National Association of Insurance Commissioners (NAIC) received more customer complaints than average regarding UPC Insurance.

 UPC homeowners insurance coverage options